I will start quoting, MultiChannel article that describes the genesis of this dispute..

 As consequence of this lawsuit, multiple other litigation steps have followed this case: IPR, Counter Claims, Daubert challenges, and much more.
 I have been tracking this case I have a portfolio in the same are as “Music Choice” & “Stingray Digital”

-Now all my observations have become a reality and in a way, my analysis of this cases even in 2017 is now a reality.
-In summary, I concluded that:
+Now all my observations resulted accurate, and in other words, the analysis of this cases that I made in 2017 is now a reality.

 Now this case is scheduled for trial Dec 9th, 2019 in Marshall, TX.